Kaniii21/Kaniii21/README.md

 <h1 align="left">Hi!👋This is Kanika</h1>
 <h2 aliign="left">About me</h2>
-<p>Hi, I'm Kanika Barik, a student passionate about developing Java, Android, AI, and Cloud technologies.
+<p>Hi, I'm Kanika Barik, a student passionate about Software Development.
+Some of my key strengths include working with Web,Java, Android, AI, and Cloud technologies.
 Currently a Bachelor's student in the department of Computer Science And IT, learning and exploring the world of tech and its endless possibilities.
 Connect with me on LinkedIn to learn more!
 </p>

 ###